-That’s when I realised that I wasn’t listening to my body and that the diets I was depending upon were causing me more stress than benefit.
+That’s when I realized that I wasn’t listening to my body and that the diets I was depending upon were causing me more stress than benefit.

 So I slowed down and started to hear what my body was actually telling me.
 My body wanted more love, care and my attention.

 I can happily say that I love exercising now.
 I don’t burn ass in the gym with the sole aim to lose weight.
-I also swim, do zumba, sometimes kickboxing and on weekends, do Yoga.
-I eat my favourite hot-chocolatebrownie ice-cream sometimes, without feeling ashamed and go for dinners with my friends.
+I also swim, do Zumba, sometimes kickboxing and on weekends, do Yoga.
+I eat my favorite hot-chocolate brownie ice-cream sometimes, without feeling ashamed and go for dinners with my friends.
 I enjoy like crazy, so does my body.
 Maybe, I will never look like a Victoria Secret model but I will still be beautiful in my own way.

 So all I do is concentrate that I eat healthy nutritious and yummy food, each day I pick a new fitness activity that challenges and excites me.
 I don’t over-stress myself.
 I just listen and pay more attention to my body.

 And you know what?
 I have never felt so good about myself.
 I am strong and healthy and I am training to be a fit badass.
 I feel wonderful about myself and my body.
 People have started noticing that I stay happier and look better.
 I have stopped looking at the scale and stopped counting calories.

 And that’s what I want for every girl who has ever craved for the ‘dream body’ so much that she started hating her own body.
 I want you to stop ignoring those signals and stop overburdening yourself with high expectations.
 You are not ugly or fat, you are beautiful and you will be even more beautiful once you start listening when your body speaks to you and when you start loving your body giving it attention and care that it deserves!